Knowledge about Herpes Dormancy and Reactivation

 To reduce the risk of herpes reactivation, there are several steps you can take:

-- Always have an over the counter remedy ready to start treatment at the very first signs of an outbreak, to avoid a full-blown outbreak.
+• Always have an over-the-counter remedy ready to start treatment at the very first signs of an outbreak, to avoid a full-blown outbreak.

 Living With Herpes: What You Need to Know